piqnt/stage.js/examples/game-o/README.md

 After downloading the game source code, open `index.html` with your browser, the game should start, if not check errors with your browser debugging utility.

-#### Graphics/Textures
+#### Graphics
-The game graphics are packed in `media/main.png` texture (sprite-sheet) and image cutouts (sprites) are defined in `textures.js`.
+The game graphics are packed in `main.png` texture atlas and defined in `textures.js`.

 #### Architecture
 The game consists of two main layers: model and view.
 Model consists of game logics and objects.
-View consists of CutJS component which compose and render graphics.
+View consists of CutJS components which compose game UI.
 View layer communicates with model by keeping a reference to it and extending its uiXXX methods.

 #### Publishing
 CutJS apps are compatible with modern browsers, they can also be published for mobile devices using specific loaders, for example there are PhoneGap/Corova loader (for iOS, etc.) and FastCanvas loader for Android.